ppanopticon/virtual-exhibition-manager/README.md

 # Virtual Reality Exhibition Manager (VREM)
 The Virtual Reality Exhibition Manager (VREM) is a tool that allows for configuration, storage of and access to VR exhibition definitions.
+It has been built as part of the [Open Cultural Data Hackathon 2018](http://make.opendata.ch/wiki/event:2018-10), held in Zurich, Switzerland.

 ## Building VREM
 VREM can be built using [Gradle](http://gradle.org/).
 Building and running it is as easy as